Ochure/Github-CLI/README.md

 # Github-CLI
  a simple command line interface (CLI) to fetch the recent activity of a GitHub user and display it in the terminal.
-Requirements
-The application should run from the command line, accept the GitHub username as an argument, fetch the user’s recent activity using the GitHub API, and display it in the terminal.
-The user should be able to:

-Provide the GitHub username as an argument when running the CLI. github-activity <username>
+#Features
+Accepts a GitHub username as a command-line argument.
+Fetches the recent activity of the specified GitHub user using the GitHub API.
+Displays the activity in a readable format in the terminal.
+Handles errors gracefully, such as invalid usernames or API failures.
+Built without the use of external libraries for data fetching.